feltus/lab-scaling-local-blast-experiments-on-the-palmetto-supercomputer/README.md

 If it worked you will see indexed files that start with HG38_GENOME in the scratch2 directory where the genome FASTA file is located.

 # Task C. BLAST Human cDNA sequences against the Human Genome
 You will need blastn for this.
 The cDNA hits will provide coordinates of genes in the human genome.
-Type the ‘blastn -h’ command for the command line parameters.
+Type the *blastn -h* command for the command line parameters.

 ***Step A. Make a SLURM script to runthe BLAST analysis as a batch job.***